niharika2810/niharika2810/README.md

   - Have written an article on [Understanding the core of Aarogya Setu App: Bluetooth](https://medium.com/aarogyasetu/understanding-the-core-of-aarogya-setu-bluetooth-c09de3143fd2) explaining the bluetooth implementation for AarogyaSetu App
  - Have written an article on [Pitfalls in WebView Implementation](https://medium.com/1mgofficial/pitfalls-in-android-webview-implementation-b6524f9f38bb)
  - Speaker at [Android Developers Group,Delhi meetup](https://www.meetup.com/adg-delhi/events/268419995/): *Unit Testing in Android * on *Feb 22, 2020*
- - Joined [Mindorks](https://mindorks.com/) as a Writer.
-  - Joined [AarogyaSetu](https://medium.com/aarogyasetu) as an Editor.
+ - Joined [Mindorks](https://mindorks.com/) as a Writer and [AarogyaSetu](https://medium.com/aarogyasetu) as an Editor.
-  - Contributed to [Open-Trace app](https://github.com/opentrace-community/opentrace-android), Contact tracing app for Singapure
+ - Contributed to [Open-Trace app](https://github.com/opentrace-community/opentrace-android), Contact tracing app for Singapure.

 ### Coolest \m/